Wind Turbine Controllers

 QBlade also allows to integrate multiple custom dynamic libraries into a simulation.
 The purpose of a custom library could be the control of an active damping device, the control of a mooring cable length or any other active system which influence can be modeled by the application of a force, moment, a change in mass, pitch torque or a change in mooring line length.

-In Passing Custom Data to an External Library and Passing External Library Data to the Turbine it is explained how the communication with a controller can be customized.
+In Sending Turbine Data to an External Library and Applying External Library Data to the Turbine it is explained how the communication with a controller can be customized.

 Adding a Controller or an External Library to a Turbine Definition